 There are different ways to increase pH in soil, where baking soda becomes the easiest, fastest, and cheapest way.
 Since you can access have baking soda in the house, you don’t need to make additional investments to raise the soil pH.

 Why Use Baking Soda?

 Baking soda works almost immediately to produce a result, so you don’t have to wait long for a liming compound to take effect.
 You can notice changes in soil pH not less than 24 hours, provided you use the baking soda correctly.

 In addition, the use of this compound has many advantages, like removing irritating black spots on rose herbs and other plants.
 So, it improves not only the soil but also the plants’ health.

 How to Raise pH in Soil with Baking Soda

-- Carry out soil pH test
+1. Carry out soil pH test

 Before raising the pH in soil, it is recommended to carry out the test to determine the pH level.
 At this point, you will know if you want to lower or raise the pH.

 If you want to test the pH in soil yourself, you will be required a pH meter or a pH test kit.
 This test comes with easy-to-follow instructions.
 On the other hand, you can test it at home with baking soda and vinegar.

 If the mixture bubbles or fizzles, the soil is acidic.
 Also, add another sample with one tablespoon of vinegar and mix lightly.
 If it starts to foam, you have alkaline soil, and if none of these tests produce a reaction, the medium is neutral.

-- Apply baking soda
+2. Apply baking soda

 When you decide that you require raising the pH in soil, the step is to add a baking soda.
 Typically, the best thing is to mix the soil with the solution.
 The best thing is to apply it before you plant it.
 Nevertheless, it is possible to use baking soda on the plants, which are already growing.

 Next, you need to apply the mixture to the soil and plow to make it mix well.
 Likewise, avoid pouring this mixture too much on the soil as this would create an imbalance.
 Do this every few months.

-- Water regularly
+3. Water regularly

 Like many pH-raising substances, baking soda requires regular watering for activation.
 Remember to water the soil after application, but don’t overdo it, or you will wash away the liming agent and lose other important minerals from the earth.

-- Check pH in the soil again
+4. Check pH in the soil again

 Even if you expect baking soda to work, you’re required to check for changes.
 After a few days, you will need to repeat the soil test to see if the pH has risen.